How to Choose the Right Kid's Guitar

 A simple buyers guide to finding the right kid's guitar

-There are 6 categories to consider when searching for the right kid's guitar
+There are 6 guitar categories to consider when searching for the right kid's guitar

-- the size of the child or student and
+- the size of the child or student (hands, fingers, arms, body size)

 In listening to what people are searching for, people looking for a "kids" guitar are generally going to end up in 1 of the 6 following categories.